akveo/nebular/docs/articles/nebular-themes-tutorial-custom.md

-This section describes steps to customize default theme provided by Nebular.
-We assume that you already did [Basic setup](#/docs/ngxadmin-tutorials/themes-tutorial-basic-setup) and have working app with installed Nebular and default them.
+This section describes steps how to customize default theme provided by Nebular.
+We assume that you have already done [Basic setup](#/docs/ngxadmin-tutorials/themes-tutorial-basic-setup) and have working app with installed Nebular and default them.
 <hr class="section-end">

 ## Steps: